 Sorry, there aren't any upcomming Planetarium shows.
-If you have any questions please contact Dr. Brown.
+Please contact Russell Shapiro with any questions.

 Celebrating 28 Years of Astronomy in the Roth Planetarium

 The Roth Planetarium is located on the campus of California State University, Chico and is used primarily for the instruction of astronomy students at the University.
 However, the College of Natural Sciences and the Department of Geosciences sponsor a limited number of presentations for 3rd through 12th grade students studying astronomy.

 - Presentations in the Roth Planetarium are only given to elementary school students in 3rd to 6th grade who are engaged in the a unit of astronomy study.
 Regrettably, we do not have the resources to offer programs to community groups, such as the Cub Scouts, Boy Scouts, etc. Roth Planetarium programs are presented by Roth Planetarium interns, who are CSU, Chico students who have completed a course of study in astronomy.